 Are there Northfield City ordinances or laws that I should be familiar with when living in an apartment or house in Northfield?
 What are the behavior expectations?

 As stated in the Carleton Community Standards Policy, “The expectations, rules, and regulations…pertain to students on and off campus….
 Student behavior occurring anywhere…will be a concern to the College….”
 This means that your behavior as a Northfield resident is bound by both the Carleton Community Standards and the laws and ordinances of the City of Northfield.
-Students must read and abide by the behavior expectations detailed in the publication, The Neighborhood Experience available online or from the Office of Residential Life.
+Students must read and abide by the behavior expectations detailed in the "Living in Northfield" section on the Office of Residential Life, Northfield Option website.

 Your Responsibilities of being a Considerate Neighbor.

 All residential neighborhoods have established standards acceptable to the permanent residents of the neighborhood.
 To maintain good relationships with the neighbors, it is important that you are respectful of their standards.
 Remember, as a Carleton student, you and your actions represent the College at all times.

 It is imperative that you return your acceptance letter by 5 p.m. on the date indicated on the offer letter.
 Along with your acceptance you must also provide a copy of your Rental Lease with the names of all group members, indicating you all live at the same address.
 Failure to do so in interpreted as a decline of wanting Northfield Option.